EMESRT Control Framework Approach

-Since 2017, EMESRT has been developing the Control Framework (CFw) approach and this is now a core operational process applied for all new projects.
-A CFw is highly iterative and adaptive process that begins with asking
+Since 2017, EMERST has been developing the Control Framework (CFw) approach and this is now a core operational process used for all new Industry projects.
+A CFw is highly iterative and adaptive process that begins with asking:

 ‘What has to be in place for work to go right?’

 It uses these organising questions to organise the knowledge and experience of contributors:

 - What safe and productive operating states are required to deliver the business purpose?

 - What can cause failure?